radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/index.md

 > **Note**: This administration guide is destined for the administrator of the web portal and details how to publish, manage and parametrizes the portal.
 The user guide, however, is contained in the portal itself.

 Screencasts of Identity Analytics are available online.
 Theses short videos illustrate how to setup and use the software, Identity Analytics.
-In addition to reading this documentation, we advise you to log onto the following Brainwave web site to watch the video presentations of the main functionalities of the software.
+In addition to reading this documentation, we advise you to log onto the following Identity Analytics web site to watch the video presentations of the main functionalities of the software.

 ## Technical architecture